 A Beginner's Guide To Flying With Alcohol

-Whether you’re flying out of Kentucky after picking up goodies on the Bourbon Trail, or muling a precious bottle across the country for a friend, you need to understand the rules that govern flying with liquor.
-Otherwise, a thirsty TSA agent may confiscate the rare bourbon you just splurged on.
+Whether you’re flying out of Kentucky after picking up goodies on the Bourbon Trail, or muling a precious bottle of Blanton's across the country for a friend, you need to understand the rules that govern flying with liquor.
+Otherwise, a thirsty (TSA agent may confiscate the rare bourbon you just splurged on.

-Who makes the rules for traveling with liquor?
+Who makes the rules for flying with liquor?

 In the US, the Transportation Security Administration (TSA) governs air travel.
 The agency was created by the federal government in response to 9/11 to oversee security in all modes of transportation.
 In 2003, it was folded into the Department of Homeland Security, and now makes up 25% of DHS's workforce.